libxmq/xmq/README.md

 # XMQ/HTMQ | Convert xml/html to a human readable/editable format and back.
+Also parse any content using an Invisible XML grammar (IXML).

 Homepage [https://libxmq.org](https://libxmq.org)